unc-optimization/FedDR/README.md

 * Q. Tran-Dinh, N. H. Pham, D. T. Phan, and L. M. Nguyen. **[FedDR -- Randomized Douglas-Rachford Splitting Algorithms for Nonconvex Federated Composite Optimization](https://arxiv.org/abs/2103.03452)**. <em>Conference on Neural Information Processing Systems</em>, 2021.

 Feel free to send feedback and questions about the package to our maintainer Nhan H. Pham at <nhanph@live.unc.edu>.

-Implementation of *asyncFedDR* an asynchronous variant of Federated Douglas Rachford algorithm.

-This package is built upon [distbelief](https://github.com/ucla-labx/distbelief).

 ## How to run